 Read angles and shapes by leading with "angle," "shape," etc. and then reading letters individually.
-When reading a transformed angle or shape that uses "'" (one mark) describe as "prime", "" " (two marks), describe as "double prime" and " "" " (3 marks) describe as "triple prime".
+When reading a transformed angle or shape that uses "'" (one mark) describe as "prime", """ (two

 Do not reference the case of the letter unless an item includes uppercase and lowercase letters.
 In this instance, refer to the uppercase letters' guideline.